open-keychain/open-keychain.github.io/apps/index.md

 We are not actively participating in the development of each of these third-party apps.
 No security audits have been done by us and, thus, we cannot provide any security guarantees.

+If you are an app developer, consider using the [OpenPGP API](https://github.com/open-keychain/openpgp-api) in your application.

 | App                                                                 | Description                                                             | Install                                                                                                                                             | Open Source |
 |:------------------------------------------------------------------- |:----------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------:|:--- |
 | [K-9 Mail](https://k9mail.github.io/)                               | Best open source email client for Android                               | [Play](https://play.google.com/store/apps/details?id=com.fsck.k9), [F-Droid](https://f-droid.org/app/com.fsck.k9)                                   | ✓ |